tomas-osswald/switch_2020_g3/docs/sprint3/user_stories/US150_GetFamilyMemberProfileV2.md

 - GRASP:
    - Information expert:
-      - This pattern was used in classes that implemented the Account interface, like in this case CashAccount class, for returning a DTO with the account id and description without removing information outside the class;
+      - This pattern is represented in Person object because it stores all the Person attributes associated with it.
+PersonRepository just stores all the Person´s objects.

    - Controller:
       - To deal with the responsibility of receiving input from outside the system (first layer after the UI) we use a case controller.

    - Pure Fabrication:
-      - In this user story the Application and AccountService class was used, which does not represent a business domain concept.
-It was created to be responsible for all operations regarding Account type Classes.
+      - In this user story the Application and GetProfileInfoService class were used, which does not represent business domain concepts.
+They were created to be responsible for obtaining profile information.

    - High cohesion and Low Coupling:
-      - The creation of the AccountService class provided low Coupling and high Cohesion, keeping one Class as the Information Expert.
+      - The creation of the GetProfileInfoService class provided low Coupling and high Cohesion, keeping one Class as the Information Expert.

    - Protected Variation:
-      - An Account interface was used in which the polymorphism was used to be implemented in several classes, each representative of a type of Account.
+      - An XXXXXXXX was used in which the polymorphism was used to be implemented in several classes, each representative of a type of Account.

 - SOLID:
    - Single-responsibility principle:
-      - this pattern was used in the AccountService class, in which it the only responsibility is manage account operations.
+      - this pattern was used in the GetPersonInfoService class, in which is the only responsibility is manage person profile operations.

 ## 3.6.
 Tests